Connect With Us

 What is the difference between a fixed-rate and an adjustable-rate conventional loan?

-A fixed-rate loan keeps the same interest rate for the entire loan term, ensuring predictable payments.
-An adjustable-rate mortgage starts with a fixed period (e.g., 5/1, 7/1) and then adjusts annually.
+A fixed-rate loan retains the same interest rate for the entire loan term, ensuring predictable payments.
+An adjustable-rate mortgage (ARM) starts with a fixed period (e.g., 5/1, 7/1) and then adjusts annually.
 Explore ARM options with our ARM calculators.

 Can I get a conventional loan with a low down payment and a reasonable interest rate?